 This diagram tracks the changes in the two metrics associated with County Risk Level determinations: the test-based positivity and the number of case per 100,000, both of which are calculated over a two week period (Sunday-Saturday).
-This period the path has reversed and is starting to decline.
-In addition to county-level metrics, risk level assignment also depends on state-wide hospitalization metrics, noted in the box (upper left).
+This period the path has reversed and while positivity has remaind the same at 8.7 %, case numbers have declined by over 16%.
+In addition to county-level metrics, risk level assignment also depends on state-wide hospitalization metrics, noted in the box (upper left) and the percentage of people 16 and older who have been vaccinated (at least one dose).